dozjs/doz/documentation/index.md

 ### Methods
 The methods are defined inside a single object where there are also props and events.
-Why this choice?
-Because during development it's essential to have an exact reference of `this`.
+**Why this choice?** Because during development it's essential to have an exact reference of `this` context.

 ```javascript